“In a private room he showed me the first specimens of gold...immediately I made the proof and found that it was gold.”

-Much confusion surrounds the towns of Argentum, Tellurium, and Burrows Park.
-All three towns (and another, White Cross) were located in a five-mile-long mountain park also called Burrows Park, which itself made up the Burrows Park Mining District.
-The trouble is that no one seems to know where one town starts and another town ends.
+The camps of Argentum, Burrows Park, Whitecross, Tellurium, and Sterling were all located in a mountain park called Burrows Park, which itself made up the Burrows Park Mining District.
+The trouble is that no one seems to know precisely where one town starts and another town ends.

 A Bureau of Land Management (BLM) sign at the site of what is likely Argentum reads: